department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/purchase-loan.md

 <div class="va-introtext">

 Lenders offer competitive interest rates on VA-backed purchase loans.
-This can help you buy a home—especially if you don’t want to make a down payment.
-Find out if you can get this loan—and how to apply.
+This can help you buy, build, or improve a home—especially if you don’t want to make a down payment.
+Find out if you're eligible for this loan—and how to apply for your Certificate of Eligibility.

 </div>

 <div class="feature">

-### Can I get a VA-backed purchase loan?
+### Am I eligible for a VA-backed purchase loan?

 You may be able to get a VA-backed purchase loan if you meet all of the requirements listed below.